For the past month, I was feeling depressed.

 - he will never find someone he loves again.

 - no one will hire him ever again.

 - there is no cure for his illness.

 He believes that there’s no hope in life.

 Telling a person who is feeling depressed to have positive thoughts doesn’t work.
-Firstly, humans can’t control what thoughts entered their mind.
+Firstly, humans can’t control what thoughts entered their minds.
 Secondly, even if they do have positive thoughts, they don’t believe them to be true.
 The keyword here is “BELIEVE”.

 Feeling depressed is like someone hits you on the back of your head and one of your muscles called “HOPE” has snapped.

 And is not just one aspect of their life.
 It’s all aspects of their life.
 No matter what they do or how hard they try to be positive, they feel that there’s no hope.
 They feel tremendous fear and insecurity about living.
 They feel powerless and trapped.